-If you spend time broadly defining a problem, you may discover that a simple solution, like one training course, will not be effective.
+If you spend time specifically defining a problem, you may discover that a simple solution, like one training course, will not be effective.
 That’s why defining the problem through research—looking at it from many angles and perspectives—can set you on the right track.
 Without correctly defining a problem, it’s nearly impossible to generate a corresponding solution.

 The practice of conceiving ideas, or ideation, is a critical step of Design Thinking.
-This is where you and ideally, a cross-disciplinary team, generate potential solutions to the problem defined during research.
+This is where you and ideally, a cross-disciplinary team, generate potential solutions to the performance problem defined during research.
 Although many companies won’t allow for this, getting ideas from audience members is very valuable.
 Try to generate as many ideas as possible because more ideas means more potential solutions.
 All ideas are considered and there are no constraints or restrictions.

-Some ways to generate possible solutions include:
+Tools to help you generate possible solutions include:

 - Brainstorming with Sticky Notes: Brainstorming involves conceiving lots of ideas while suspending judgement.
-The technique has its critiques.
+The technique has its critics.
 But brainstorming with sticky notes is a different matter.
 Team members write potential solutions on sticky notes and post them on a board or wall.
 The process of writing and posting continues until there are no more ideas left.
 This approach is more anonymous than brainstorming, as everyone is busy writing and posting.
 At the end, the team organizes the sticky notes into some type of coherent structure and discusses all of the ideas.
 It’s a fun and energetic approach to finding solutions.